great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_airflow.rst

 #.
 Create a task using the ``GreatExpectationsOperator``

-The ``GreatExpectationsOperator`` supports multiple ways of invoking validation with Great Expectations: a) using an expectation suite name and batch_kwargs, b) using a list of expectation suite names and batch_kwargs, c) using a checkpoint.
+The ``GreatExpectationsOperator`` supports multiple ways of invoking validation with Great Expectations: a) using an expectation suite name and batch_kwargs, b) using a list of expectation suite names and batch_kwargs (using the `assets_to_validate` parameter), c) using a checkpoint.
 This means that the parameters depend on how you would like to invoke Great Expectations validation.
 As a simple example, assuming you have a single Expectation Suite “my_suite” and a simple batch of data, such as a database table called “my_table”, you can use the following parameters:

 .. code-block:: python